oktadev/okta-blog/_source/_posts/2019-05-07-nodejs-typescript-api.md

 );
 ```

 You can create a new React hook to help with authentication as well.
-You can use the Okta React SDK's `useOktaAuth()` hook to determine whether or not a user is authenticated, find out info about the user, and get the access token.
-These are then passed back into your React component for user later.
+You can use the Okta React SDK's `useOktaAuth()` hook to get the `authState` to determine whether or not a user is authenticated and get the access token.
+You can also get the `authService` to get the user's information.
+These are then passed back into your React component for later use.
 Create a new file `src/client/auth.ts`:

 ```typescript
 import { useEffect, useState } from "react";